jakeberg/resume/Resume.md

 > **Contentful IMS Frontend:**

 - A webapp and API that collects and displays information about Contentful space usage, space costs per VP, and information about employees that are currently users in any given space.
-- **Frontend**: A Nuxt.js SPA that allows VPs and other interested parties to easily see a current snapshot of their overall Contentful cost across the organization.
+- **Frontend**: A Nuxt.js SPA that allows VPs and other interested parties to easily see a current snapshot of their overall Contentful footprint across the organization.
 - **Backend**:
      Lambda API and State Machine that collects information about Contentful footprint at Eli Lilly.